andkopp/packer-proxmox-template/README.md

 any ideas, just open an issue and tell me what you think.

 Contributing code-wise - please fork the repository and submit a pull request.

+This project is a fork of Roman Tomjak's [packer-proxmox-template](https://github.com/romantomjak/packer-proxmox-template).

 ## License